etactica/lua-libmodbus/README.md

 Status
 ------

-* Client bindings for TCP and register operations (no RTU or bit ops)
+* Client bindings for RTU/TCP and almost all operations.
-* No helpers for integer32/float/signed/bits
+* No helpers for integer32/float/signed/bits.
   needs thoughts on what would be nicest to use
-* No Server side (yet)
+* Server side limited to receive and reply exception.
-* _should_ be compatible with libmodbus 3.1.x, but only tested with 3.0.x so far
+  Needs thoughts on how to handle the mapping objects.
+* Compatible with both 3.0.x and 3.1.x but you must run with the version you compiled with.

 Compile
 -------